buggins/dlangui/README.md

 * DerelictFT + FreeType library support under linux and optionally under Windows.
 * DerelictSDL2 + SDL2 for cross platform support
 * WindowsAPI bindings from http://www.dsource.org/projects/bindings/wiki/WindowsApi (patched)
-* XCB and X11 bindings (patched) when SDL2 is not used; TODO: provide links
+* X11 binding when SDL2 is not used
-* DLIB - for loading GIF and JPEG images (it replaced FreeImage recently)
+* PNG and JPEG reading code is based on dlib sources

 Hello World